Aaryan-khairnar/keycloak-sso-implementation/01-server-setup.md

 PermitRootLogin yes to PermitRootLogin no
 ```
 ![6](./images/1/6.jpg)

-Once we restart sshd service, we can no longer login as root user
+Restart sshd service, we can no longer login as root user

 ![8](./images/1/8.jpg)

 ---

 ## 4. Configuring Firewall
 ```bash
 # Enable and start the firewall